aembke/fred.rs/docs/README.md

 As of 8.x there's a new `max_command_buffer_len` field that can be used as a circuit breaker to trigger backpressure if this buffer grows too large.
 However, as mentioned above I usually end up indirectly limiting this via some other mechanism (such as AMQP prefetch counts, rate limits, etc) instead.

-Similarly, the reader tasks also sit in a `recv` loop:
+Similarly, the reader tasks also use a `recv` loop:

 ```rust
 async fn example(state: &mut State, stream: SplitTcpStream<Frame>) -> Result<(), RedisError> {